fenago/microservices/dockerize ML Python REST API/ML_REST/README.md

 <h4>Step 1 </h4>
 create the following directory structure:

 ML-Deploy

 * model / Train.py
 * app.py

 <h4>Step 2</h4>

-First we need to install following libraries (Python 3) using pip3 command
+First we need to install following libraries (Python 3) using pip3(or pip in some cases) command

 ```
 pip3 install -U scikit-learn scipy matplotlib
 pip3 install Flask
 pip3 install Flask-RESTful
 pip3 install -U flask-cors

 ```

 That went well?
 Good.
 Let’s dive into some good stuff now.

 <h4>Step 3</h4>

 <h5>Making a Basic Prediction Script</h5>

 If you are following along with the directory structure, you should open up the model/Train.py file now.
 The goal is to load in the Iris dataset and use a simple Decision Tree Classifier to train the model. we will use joblib library to save the model once the training is complete, and we will also report the accuracy score back to the user.
  Here’s the whole script: